 Ask any Jamaican when the best time to visit the island is and why, and they’ll probably give a list of reasons to visit all year round.

-But for travelers who aren’t afforded an indefinite stay on the island, there are certainly months and seasons more ideal for spending time in Jamaica.
+But for travelers who aren’t afforded an indefinite stay on the island, certain months and seasons are ideal for spending time in Jamaica.
 Major events and parties are usually held during summer and winter months, while hurricane season tends to slow things down.

-Here’s our guide for the best times to visit Jamaica for the sun and cultural festivities.
+Here’s our guide to the best times to visit Jamaica for the sun and cultural festivities.

 A woman waves a flag with a picture of Haile Selassie against sunrise while watching Capleton perform at the Rebel Salute Festival